• Home

 Petition of January 3, 1995

-In March 1985, a provincial logging license in the heart of Nuu-chah-nulth territory was the subject of a court injunction.
-Read part of the ruling, which pointed out “The fact that there is an issue between the Indians and the province based on Aboriginal claims should not come as a surprise to anyone.”
+Excerpt: the BC Court of Appeal ruling, in Martin and Mullin, which pointed out “The fact that there is an issue between the Indians and the province based on Aboriginal claims should not come as a surprise to anyone.”
 40 years later, there’s a Tribal park and, still no surprise, no land title resolved in favour of the Nuu-chah-nulth.

 Imperial BC in 1825